Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Results

 \topic{Instrumentation challenges} These challenges relate to the implementation of the energy measurement module.

-\begin{itemize} \item \textit{Instrumentation overhead}: Instrumented code has additional instructions that may account for overhead and therefore may impact the performance and energy consumption of the code.\\ \textit{Mitigation:} To address this challenge, we implement machine stability and temperature stability checks. \item \textit{Noise in measurement}: Background processes running on the machine during energy measurement introduce noise and overheads, affecting the accuracy of measured energy. \\ \textit{Mitigation:} To mitigate this, we ensure only necessary background processes are run during energy consumption experiments.
-Also, we measure the net energy consumption by subtracting the energy of the stable baseline from the total energy consumed during measurements. \end{itemize}
+\begin{itemize} \item \textit{Instrumentation overhead}: Instrumented code has additional instructions that may account for overhead and therefore may impact the performance and energy consumption of the code.\\ \textit{Mitigation:} We identify the following alternatives to address the challenge. \begin{itemize} \item Implement machine stability and temperature stability checks. \item Adaptive sampling to dynamically adjust sampling frequency based on \api{} execution time. \item Lightweight instrumentation using binary analysis instead of source code changes. \end{itemize} \item \textit{Noise in measurement}: Background processes running on the machine during energy measurement introduce noise and overheads, affecting the accuracy of measured energy. \\ \textit{Mitigation:} To mitigate this issue, we suggest the following approaches. \begin{itemize} \item Ensure only necessary background processes are run during energy consumption experiments. \item Measure the net energy consumption by subtracting the energy of the stable baseline from the total energy consumed during measurements. \item Containerization or virtualization to isolate just the software being measured. \item Concurrent measurement on replicate systems for noise cancellation. \end{itemize} \end{itemize}

 \topic{Hardware variability} Issues introduced by the heterogeneity in hardware and configurations.